Chapter 2 - Tests, loops and functions#

 Purpose:

-While-loops are used to repeat a command or group of commands, an indefinite number of times until the condition specified by the while-statement is no longer satisfied.
+while-loops are used to repeat a command or sequence of commands an indefinite number of times until the condition specified by the while-statement is no longer satisfied.

 Format: